ludverse/movie-search-engine/README.md

 # movie-search-engine
 A very bad and basic search engine for searching American movies.
-It's not optimised and doesn't use any sort of indexing algoritm at all as of right now, so it's extremly slow.
-Don't @ me
+It has also now got an indexer, which increases the search speed by 74 times compared to previous versions!
+It's still not the best optimized and there are loads of improvements that can be made, so if anyone wanna contribute lol ;), submit a pull request!

 # Dataset
-The movies dataset I'm using is at [github.com:prust/wikipedia-movie-data](https://github.com/prust/wikipedia-movie-data/blob/master/movies.json) that you will have to put at `src/data/movies.json`.
+The movies dataset I'm using is at [github.com:prust/wikipedia-movie-data](https://github.com/prust/wikipedia-movie-data/blob/master/movies.json) (thanks prust!) that you will have to put at `src/data/movies.json`.